This was

 laboratory's work the nineteenth century testament to

-area since the lab opened. shop order was started 1892, a
+area since the lab opened.
+Edison claimed that started experimenting them only

 The x-ray project shows that the laboratory had lost none